koyeb/koyeb-github-runner-scheduler/README.md

 * Set the following environment variables:
     - **PORT:** 8000.
 Make sure this value matches the port exposed under the section "Exposing gyour service".
     - **KOYEB_TOKEN:** a token created from [the console](https://app.koyeb.com/user/settings/api) which will be used to create Koyeb instances dynamically.
 Prefer using a secret over a plain text environment variable.
-    - **GITHUB_TOKEN:** The GitHub token which can be found in your project's Settings > Actions > Runners > New self-hosted runner section.
-Prefer using a secret over a plain text environment variable.
+    - **GITHUB_TOKEN:** Your GitHub token that will be used to create runner registration tokens.
+To generate it, go to [Developer Settings](https://github.com/settings/tokens?type=beta) > [Generate new token](https://github.com/settings/personal-access-tokens/new) and under "Permissions" select "Read & Write" for "Administration".
+Prefer using a secret over a plain text value to store your token.
     - **API_SECRET:** a random secret used to authenticate requests from GitHub webhooks.
 Prefer using a secret over a plain text environment variable.
-    - (optional) **RUNNER_TTL:** the number of minutes after which the runner will be deleted if no new jobs are received.
-Defaults to 5 minutes.
+    - (optional) **RUNNERS_TTL:** the number of minutes after which the runner will be deleted if no new jobs are received.
+Defaults to 2 hours.

 #### Using the [Koyeb CLI](https://github.com/koyeb/koyeb-cli)